See Valtix in Action

 “We were looking for a cloud-native network security solution that fits directly into our DevOps flow without requiring complex scripting for deployment and auto scaling. ” – Chief Technology Officer (CTO), Healthcare Platform Company

 Valtix solved this problem by providing a Terraform resource provider for its cloud security service.
-As apps are being built and deployed, whether in dev, test or production, and each customer tenant, security can now be baked into the process – specifying an auto scaling stack, and using cloud discovery-based security policies.
-Security team can now easily integrate an advanced security service quickly, within 3 minutes of deployment, to meet regulations such as HIPAA that require all traffic to be inspected to achieve compliance.
+As apps are being built and deployed, whether in dev, test, or production, and each customer tenant, security can now be baked into the process – specifying an auto-scaling stack, and using cloud discovery-based security policies.
+Security teams can now easily integrate an advanced security service quickly, within 3 minutes of deployment, to meet regulations such as HIPAA that require all traffic to be inspected to achieve compliance.

 - TLS decryption (and re-encryption after inspection)

-- Incoming web traffic: Geo-IP enforcement with WAF – OWASP Top 10 with Advanced ruleset
+- Incoming web traffic: Geo-IP enforcement with Cloud WAF – OWASP Top 10 with Advanced ruleset

 - All traffic flows, especially between internal VPCs, inspect for intrusion prevention (IPS) to protect against lateral movement of threats

-- Egress flows: Prevent spread of malware and enforce URL filtering to a safelist of destinations:
+- Egress flows: Prevent the spread of malware and enforce URL filtering to a safelist of destinations:

 - “dev” systems can connect to anywhere on GitHub (*.github.com/*) to give developers flexibility in their work